jackbeau/Vision-Project/README.md

 # Team Project Report

 ## Achievement Overview:
-Our team has successfully implemented an image to object character recognition (OCR) algorithm.
+Our team has successfully implemented an algorithm to flatten images of documents and extract textual information using optical character recognition (OCR).
 Using various computer vision algorithms, we separate the image of a document from it's background, align it and perform OCR.
 Specifically, we have achieved the following:

-- Utilized morphology operations to create a blank canvas for document alignment.
+- Utilized morphology operations to remove detail/text from a document to aid edge detection.
 - Implemented Canny edge detection and contour finding to identify document edges.
 - Applied the Ramer-Douglas-Peucker algorithm for corner detection to determine the quadrilateral representing the document boundaries.
 - Conducted a perspective transform using Homography to align the document.